Ben F. Caldwell

-Ben Franklin Caldwell (August 2, 1848 – December 29, 1924) was a U.S. Representative from Illinois.
+Ben Franklin Caldwell (August 2, 1848 – December 29, 1924) was an American politician who served two non-consecutive terms as a U.S. Representative from Illinois in from 1899 to 1905 and from 1907 to 1909.

+Biography

 Born near Carrollton, Illinois, Caldwell moved to Illinois in April 1853 with his parents, who settled near Chatham, Illinois.
 He attended the public schools, and thereafter engaged in agricultural pursuits.
 He served as member of the Board of Supervisors of Sangamon County in 1877 and 1878.

 He served as member of the Illinois House of Representatives 1882-1886, and served in the Illinois Senate 1890-1894.

+Congress

 Upon his election to Congress in 1898, he resigned the presidency of the Farmers' National Bank of Springfield, which office he had held since 1885.
 He also served as president of the Caldwell State Bank of Chatham.

 Caldwell was elected as a Democrat to the Fifty-sixth, Fifty-seventh, and Fifty-eighth Congresses (March 4, 1899 – March 3, 1905).
 He was an unsuccessful candidate for reelection in 1904 to the Fifty-ninth Congress.

 Caldwell was elected to the Sixtieth Congress (March 4, 1907 – March 3, 1909).

+Later career and death

 He was not a candidate for renomination in 1908.
 He again engaged in banking in Chatham, Illinois.
 He died in Springfield, Illinois, on December 29, 1924.
 He was interred in Oak Ridge Cemetery.